Rate Sheet Terms and Conditions

-(b) nothing in these Terms and Conditions will exclude or restrict any non‑excludable rights or remedies referred to in subclause (a) above; and
+(b) nothing in this Agreement will exclude or restrict any non‑excludable rights or remedies referred to in subclause (a) above; and

 (c) insofar as such liability may not be excluded, then to the maximum extent permitted by law, such liability is limited, at the Company’s exclusive option, to:

 (i) resupply of the services; or

 (ii) payment of the cost of having the services supplied again.

 5.3 Rate Sheet Subscriber indemnity

 The Rate Sheet Subscriber indemnifies, as a continuing indemnity, the Company from and against any loss, damage or liability (including its legal costs and other expenses) reasonably incurred or suffered by the Company arising from or in connection with:

 (a) any unlawful, dishonest, fraudulent or negligent act or omission or wilful misconduct of the Rate Sheet Subscriber; or